Keeneland announces new partner, new plans for facilities in Corbin, Williamsburg

 Each facility is contingent upon approval of an initial pari-mutuel racing license by the Kentucky Horse Racing Commission.
 The next meeting date for the commission is October 20.

 Razmus said that race dates for 2021 have to be set by Nov.
 1, 2020.
-While the Corbin facility would not be ready to hold races in 2021, race day would be held at the Red Mile in Lexington until the Corbin track was ready.
+While the Corbin facility would not be ready to hold races in 2021, race dates for Corbin would be held at the Red Mile in Lexington until the Corbin track was ready.

 "We welcome Keeneland and we're looking forward to many years of partnership," Razmus said.